Esmeralda's Green Dress

 The most noticeable aspect about this version of Esmeralda's costume is the shorter hemline.
 This is the shortest hemline seen in the show.
 It could be that they used the same costume from from another cast but given that Myriam Brousseau has been playing Esmeralda since the 2012 Asian Tour cast and it is much shorter on her it looks like a new version.

 Speaking of Brousseau, the costume for her and lead Esmeralda, Stephanie Bedard, have two different costumes, which is standard.
 Bedard's costume has a circular pattern and Brousseau's is more floral.

 Esmeralda Costume Poll #2

-Something that is getting more noticeable is the more recent versions (2012-2015) of the costumes is that fabric is lacking moment and the designer are opting to keep the fabric close to the body, which is a mistake.
+Something that is getting more noticeable is the more recent versions (2012-2015) of the costumes is that fabric is lacking moment and the productions are opting to keep the fabric close to the body, which is a mistake.
 Esmeralda is a dancer so the fabric should move more plus it's better for the audience.

 As much as love some versions of this costume, like the original French, Italian and the Korean versions, I think this costume needs a redesign.

 And it turns out that the designers had similar thought because the costume has since changed.